heliosnarcissus/java-gmail-api/README.md

 # java-gmail-api
-Ever wanted to clone Gmail Inbox?
+Ever wanted to clone Gmail Inbox functionalities (Send Message, Read Message, Delete Message, Manage Gmail Inbox) ?
 Now you can.

 ## How to run this project: